mit-pdos/sigmaos/cpython3.11/Doc/library/logging.rst

 .. function:: getLogger(name=None)

-   Return a logger with the specified name or, if name is ``None``, return the root logger of the hierarchy.
+   Return a logger with the specified name or, if name is ``None``, return a logger which is the root logger of the hierarchy.
 If specified, the name is typically a dot-separated hierarchical name like *'a'*, *'a.b'* or *'a.b.c.d'*.
-Choice of these names is entirely up to the developer who is using logging, though it is recommended that ``__name__`` be used unless you have a specific reason for not doing that, as mentioned in :ref:`logger`.
+   Choice of these names is entirely up to the developer who is using logging.

    All calls to this function with a given name return the same logger instance.
    This means that logger instances never need to be passed between different parts